Application Examples for DOE++

 Two Level Full Factorial Design

 Four factors may affect the growth of an epitaxial layer on polished silicon wafers.
 The current factor settings caused variations that exceeded the specification.
 The experimenters first need to determine which of the factors significantly affect the process.
-Further experiments will then be conducted to optimize the process.
+Then further analysis will be performed to optimize the process.

 Two Level Fractional Factorial Design

-A manufacturing process for an integrated circuit is examined.
+In this example, the manufacturing process for an integrated circuit is examined.
 Five factors may affect the process.
-The objective is to improve the process yield in fewer runs than a full factorial design would require.
+The objective is to determine how to improve the process yield using fewer runs than a full factorial design would require.

 A life test is performed on weld-repaired castings.
-There are seven factors that may affect the life.
-The objective of the test is to identify the important factors that affect the life and to improve the product life.
+There are seven factors that may affect the life of the product.
+The objective of the test is to identify the significant factors and then to improve the life.

 General Full Factorial Design

 A soft drink bottler is interested in obtaining more uniform fill heights in the bottles.
-The filling machine theoretically fills each bottle to the correct target height, but in practice, there is variation around this target, and the bottler would like to understand better the sources of this variability and eventually reduce it.
-The bottler examines three factors that may affect the fill heights.
+The filling machine is set to fill each bottle to the correct target height, but in practice there is variation around this target, and the bottler would like to better understand the sources of this variability and eventually reduce it.
+Three factors are examined that may affect the fill heights.